Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

-When we consider the impact of initial conditions on the success rate of droplet formation, we further establish the importance of the chosen spatial configuration: a total of 97 simulations were attempted, leading to 85 droplets being formed, according to the criteria established above.
-However, $98.7\%$ (77/78) of the Gaussian initial conditions lead to successful droplet formation, whereas only $42.1\%$ (8/19) of the discrete initial conditions met the formation criteria.
+When we consider the impact of initial conditions on the success rate of droplet formation, we further establish the importance of the chosen spatial configuration: a total of 107 simulations were attempted, leading to 92 droplets being formed, according to the criteria established above.
+However, $98.8\%$ (84/85) of the initial Gaussian conditions lead to successful droplet formation, while only $36.4\%$ (8/22) of the discrete initial conditions met the formation criteria.
 This indicates that delta-like initial configurations are somewhat unphysical for modeling structures bound by the LHY correction.

-For runs with initially separated components, formation time remains near zero even for initially separated configurations by up to 50 lattice sites [Fig. \ref{fig:formation_time}(c,d)].
+For runs with initially separated components, formation time remains near zero even for initially separated configurations by up to 50 lattice sites, as demonstrated on the bottom row of Figure \ref{fig:formation_time}.
 The coalescence dynamics (Section \ref{sec:overlap}) proceed independently of the formal formation time.

-Only 15 of the 85 successfully formed droplets reached the state of equilibrium at the end of the simulation ($t_{\text{max}} = 125$), as defined by the stated criteria.
+Only 15 of the 92 droplets that were successfully formed reached the equilibrium state at the end of the simulation ($t_{\text{max}} = 125$), as defined by the stated criteria.
 These criteria are deliberately demanding: a droplet can be well-formed and persist indefinitely, yet fail to meet equilibration thresholds if it retains significant collective excitations.
-The $82.4\%$ of droplets formed that do not equilibrate need not be unstable, as simply maintaining breathing oscillations or slow drifts is sufficient to prevent them from satisfying the stability criteria.
+The $83.7\%$ of droplets formed that do not equilibrate need not be unstable, as simply maintaining breathing oscillations or slow drifts is sufficient to prevent them from satisfying the stability criteria.